 Coach Boren also serves as National Marketing Director of Wooden’s Wisdom, a weekly personal development and motivational email program that details the philosophy and life lesson teachings of the late Hall of Fame Coach John Wooden.
 Coach Wooden was voted the greatest coach in American history (of all sports), and was presented America’s most prestigious civil award, the Presidential Medal of Freedom, by President George W. Bush in 2003.
 The Wooden’s Wisdom issues have fostered success for individuals, businesses and teams of all types worldwide.
 The author, Craig Impelman, is an accomplished motivational speaker and his topic is “The Wooden Way”.
 For information and details about that outstanding program, see www.woodenswisdom.com.

 Adhering to NCAA and NBA guidelines, Coach Boren only coaches other coaches.
-Requests for personal instruction for players are referred to Coach Val Rhodes, who can be reached in Dallas at firstname.lastname@example.org or 214-477-1153.
-Coach Boren has referred many players to Coach Rhodes over the years, and all have expressed total satisfaction with the value of his instruction.
+Requests for personal instruction are referred to Coach Val Rhodes 214-477-1153 or firstname.lastname@example.org.
+Many players have been referred to Coach Rhodes and all have expressed total satisfaction with his instruction.